What Are C-Channels & What Are They Used For?

 Woodworking and metalworking often go hand-in-hand, but if you don’t have the skills to do both, there are often a number of options that can keep your project on track.

 Today, we’re going to take a look at C-channels.
-First, we’ll tell you what they are, and what they’re used for.
+In this article, we’re going to answer some common questions we get, “what are C-channels?” and “what are C-channels used for?”
 Then, we’ll talk a little bit about the C-channels that we have in stock.
 They’re high-quality products that we’re excited to have, and they can be extremely useful when you’re working on a project like a large tabletop.

 With that, let’s get started.

 - What are C-Channels Used for in Woodworking?

 - C-Channel Prep Tips

 What are C-Channels?

 A C-channel is a steel bar that, when looked at from a certain angle, is shaped like a C. There are slots in the bar so that the C-channel can be bolted into the wood.